Laws and regulations

-The Resource Conservation and Recovery Act (RCRA), enacted in 1976, is the principal Federal law in the U.S. governing the disposal of solid waste and hazardous waste.
-This includes generating, transporting, treating, storing, and disposing of hazardous waste.
-RCRA also set forth a framework for the management of non-hazardous solid wastes.
-Hazardous waste is any substance determined as such by EPA, CDC, or FDA, or has properties such as corrosiveness, flammability, releases toxic gases, is a carcinogen, causes reproductive harm, or is poisonous, e.g., acids, alcohol, anti-neoplastic drugs, warfarin, benzene, etc.
+The Resource Conservation and Recovery Act (RCRA), enacted in 1976, is the primary federal law in the U.S. that governs solid and hazardous waste.
+It covers the full waste lifecycle, including generating, transporting, treating, storing, and disposing of hazardous waste.
+RCRA also established a framework for managing non-hazardous solid waste.

-Hazardous pharmaceutical waste should never be flushed down the toilet or poured into drains due to the risk of environmental contamination.
-Waste is gathered in color-coded bins for disposal.
-Proper PPE should be used while disposing of any pharmaceutical waste.
+Hazardous pharmaceutical waste should never be flushed down a toilet or poured into a drain because it can contaminate the environment.
+Facilities typically collect waste in color-coded bins for disposal.
+You’ll also want to use appropriate personal protective equipment (PPE) when handling or disposing of any pharmaceutical waste.

 Table showing color coding for waste disposal